andre-ye/uni/docs/phil/phil-120/textbook.md

 - $$\downarrow = ~v$$; NOR - not or, FFFT truth table.
 - `| = ~&`; NAND - not and, FTTT truth table.
 - NAND and NOR can express conjunction and negation.
 NAND and NOR are therefore TFC alone.

+---

+## Chapter 21: Welcome to FOL

+### 21.1: Terms - Constants and Variables
+- FOL: First-order Logic.
+- Quantifiers in the logic range over sets of objects in the domain, rather than sets of sets of objects.
+- IN BOOl and PROP, the smallest units of language are atomic sentences.
+- Atomic sentences can have parts.
+  - Terms - objects.
+    - Constants (names)
+    - Variables
+- Names in FOL - constants; pick out the same thing.
+- Variables can refer to different things.

+### 21.2: Predicates - Properties and Relations
+- Predicates - how we say things about objects.
+- Predicates must start with a capital letter.
+- Argument places - gaps in the predicate where we insert terms.
+- Number of argument places - arity.
+- Order of the argument places matters
+- Properties - predicates with one argument place.
+- Relations - predictes with two or more argument places.

+### 21.3: The Identity Predicate
+- Identity - `=`.
+- infix - go in the middle of terms.
+- prefix - go before terms
+- Identity has three important properties - reflexible, symmetric, transitive
 -